LeaHamp/Sweet-Bee-Haven/README.md

 ## 🍯 About the Project

-Sweet Bee Haven specializes in Arctic honey products from the Oulu region, near the Arctic Circle.
+Home Honey by Timo specializes in Arctic honey products from the Oulu region, near the Arctic Circle.
 The website features:

 - **Arctic Summer Honey**: Unique honey harvested under the midnight sun
 - **Northern Beekeeping Classes**: Specialized techniques for Arctic climate